ridwanfarizki/crud_books/README.md

 	'database' => 'mplus_test',<br>
 	example default. if you make db with name is mplus_test
 4. Run project in your browser.
-5. if you has been run, will show like this :
+5. if you have been run, it will show like this :
 <img src="https://github.com/ridwanfarizki/crud_books/blob/master/assets/img/test.png" style="width:100%"/>

 #fitur in this project like :